codeshort/Glorify/README.md

 How to run the web application:-
 Use a browser and visit the link:- https://glorify.herokuapp.com/ complete signup and login and then you are good to explore the website.
-For details refer to this video on how to use the app.
+For details refer to this video on how to use the app:- https://youtu.be/k2NWW0Gt9P4

 Targeted towards:-
 •	It will benefit organisations in improving their work culture by bringing the employees together.